1st private moon flight passenger to invite creative guests

 He recently criticized analysts during a Tesla earnings conference call, labeled a British diver in the recent Thai cave rescue drama as a pedophile, took a hit off an apparent marijuana-tobacco joint during a podcast interview, and tweeted that he had funding to take Tesla private but then announced the deal was off.

-Two high executives announced departures from Tesla, and the diver sued Musk on Monday.
+Two high-level executives announced departures from Tesla, and the diver sued Musk on Monday.
 Last month he told the New York Times he was overwhelmed by job stress.

 The British diver, Vernon Unsworth, sued Musk for defamation on Monday and is seeking more than $75,000.